-It hasn’t been easy finding the silver linings during this pandemic, but one welcome trend made huge leaps forward: the ability to work remotely instead of commuting to an office.
+It wasn’t easy finding the silver linings during this pandemic, but one welcome trend made huge leaps forward: the ability to work remotely instead of commuting to an office.
 I’ve been a location-independent remote worker since the early 2000s, but I’ve long been an oddball in that respect.
 People used to look at me funny when I said I had a “laptop job.”
 They were skeptical that I was really making money online in the same location where they were spending a fortune on vacation.

 Now working remotely is normal, part of the mainstream.
 Some big companies have dialed back how many remote workers they are allowing to stay at home (wherever that may be) or are going with a hybrid approach.
 Others saw that productivity actually went up, not down, however, so they’re ending leases and shutting down physical offices.

 In some cases, companies have gone fully remote—or started out that way and kept the set-up as they kept growing.
 There are companies with hundreds of employees now that don’t have a physical headquarters.

 Then there’s the set-up that I chose from the beginning that has also grown in popularity: running your own business online.
 In every way I can think of, this has gotten far easier than it was when I started out doing it nearly two decades ago.
 For free or close to it, we can make phone calls, share large files, and collaborate on projects with anyone around the world.
 We can hire someone for a task not needing to care where they live.

 On top of it, advice on how to start and run a business is easier to find than ever, from people who have already done it and succeeded.
 Podcasts, blog posts, books, courses—it’s all out there for anyone who wants to take the time to learn.